About the Family Care Safety Registry

 - Child care workers for summer camps or voluntary associations designed primarily for recreational or educational purposes.

 - Online Registration with the FCSR is quick and easy.
-All an individual needs is Internet access, their Social Security number, and a valid credit or debit card for payment of the fee.
+All an individual needs is Internet access, their Social Security number and email address, and a valid credit or debit card for payment of the fee.
 The fee to register online is $12.00 plus a $1.25 processing fee.

 - Mail a Worker Registration Form, a photocopy of the Social Security card, and a check or money order for the $12.00 registration fee (if applicable) to the Missouri Department of Health and Senior Services, Fee Receipts Unit, P.O.
 Box 570, Jefferson City, MO, 65102.
 Mailed forms are processed in the order received.